 Moving to Dortmund

-I have moved to Dortmund just a week ago.
+I moved to Dortmund just a week ago.
 The last days were quite busy: I have managed to solve a big portion of the bureaucracy, I have met with my new supervisor for the first time - he is really nice -, and I have moved to a flat with great people.

 If this is what you want to hear, then stop reading right here :)